27 of the best bakeries in Sydney to kickstart your morning right

-Sydney is a haven for food enthusiasts, offering a diverse culinary scene that includes some world-class bakeries.
-And the best bakeries in Sydney are known for everything from flaky croissants to chewy sourdough or cookies with molten chocolate centres.
+The subject of ‘best bakery in Sydney’ is up for discussion.
+The city is a haven for food enthusiasts, offering a diverse culinary scene that has sprouted a plethora of world-class bakeries.
+The best bakeries in Sydney are known for everything from flaky croissants to chewy sourdough or cookies with molten chocolate centres.
 Use your loaf and leave a trail of crumbs around the NSW capital as you sample sweet and savoury treats of the highest order.

 Their fresh-baked croissants come with different toppings.
 (Image: Flour)